SeedDMS/go-cupsbackend/README.md

 3. `/etc/seeddms-cups/printers.yaml`

 Before version 0.0.2 the
-backend read the configuration file `.seeddms-cups.yaml` from either `/etc/seeddms-cups` or the user's home directory.
+backend reads the configuration file `.seeddms-cups.yaml` from either `/etc/seeddms-cups` or the user's home directory.

 The user is the person issuing the print job.
 If both, the cups